PixelsCamp/docs/HACKATHON.md

 We will also award some of the winners from fun competitions like the Quiz Show, CTF, Chasing Ghost, etc.

-Finally, we'd like to award our top investors, that is, those who were able to accumulate more EXPs after the final redistribution.
+Finally, we'd like to award our top investors, that is, those who were able to accumulate more `EXP`s after the final redistribution.

 To know more about the rules, please read the [Equilibrium section][11] in our Exposure page.